os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 					|_ Disc_2

 In this tree view,
 - scenario node 'scenario_i' (with the scenario name) are added.
-It is coupling nodes.
+They are coupling nodes.
-- vs_MS is the vs_MS driver node
+- 'vs_MS' is the vs_MS driver node
-- vs_MS.scenario_i.Disc_j is an instance of discipline Disc_j
+- 'vs_MS.scenario_i.Disc_j' is an instance of discipline 'Disc_j'
-All the disciplines $vs_MS.scenario_i.Disc_j$ are children of each scenario nodes scenario_i.
+All the disciplines 'vs_MS.scenario_i.Disc_j are children of each scenario nodes 'scenario_i'.

 About the input variables:
 - if local:  xx